Last updated on April 12th, 2023 at 05:21 am

-While Charles Albert climbs a V15 barefoot and the Vietnamese Vu Nguyen astonishes crowds by sending challenging climbs with no shoes, the rest of us mortals will most likely be lost without our trusty pair of climbing kicks.
+While Charles Albert climbs a V15 barefoot and the Vietnamese Vu Nguyen astonishes crowds by sending challenging deep water solos with no shoes, the rest of us mortals will most likely be lost without our trusty pair of climbing kicks.

 Are Rental Climbing Shoes Bad?

 As a sweeping generalization, rental shoes suck.
-Almost every gym offers rentals, models designed to be cheap for gyms to buy in large quantities, and durable enough to be worn by thousands of sweaty climbers every year.
+Almost every gym offers rentals, shoes designed to be cheap for gyms to buy in large quantities and durable enough to be worn by thousands of sweaty climbers every year.

-Before I tell you why I hate rentals, it’s only fair that I mention that these shoes are a really important element in the climbing shoe landscape.
+Before I tell you why I hate rentals, it’s only fair that I mention that these shoes were a really important element in the climbing shoe landscape.
 They are the gateway for new climbers entering into the world of climbing after all.
-If you are completely new to the sport, they are absolutely fine for your first few trips to the gym.
+If you are completely new to the sport, they are perfectly fine for your first few trips to the gym.

 So, why do I have a vendetta against rental shoes?
-Here’s a few of my biggest bugbears against rental climbing shoes.
+Here are a few of my biggest bugbears against rental climbing shoes.

-Also, forget about sticking toe or heel hooks (both of with are basically essential techniques in modern bouldering) rental shoes simply don’t have the tools you need to deliver this kind of performance.
+Also, forget about sticking toe or heel hooks (both of with are essential techniques in modern bouldering) rental shoes simply don’t have the features you need to deliver this kind of performance.